 What makes Mott MacDonald unique for me is the sheer range of opportunities on offer, and yet without feeling overwhelmed by the size of the organisation.
 The environment team at Mott MacDonald is big, but I have worked with almost everyone in it in the UK at some point or other since I joined, and it has meant it feels more of a community.
 There are always opportunities for me to go visit other offices and meet people in person I have previously perhaps only spoken to on the phone.
 With a smaller organisation, there wouldn’t be such a large range of projects and disciplines to get involved with.

 What support have you had whilst working towards your chartership?

-I have a chartership mentor with whom I have regular catch-ups regarding progress and what I should do to improve.
-I also have a Line Manager, and we have goals and objectives of the type of work I should be getting involved with to ensure that my projects align with my objectives for chartership.
-Because getting chartered is taken very seriously at Mott MacDonald, these objectives are an official target for me for the following year, and are recorded in a form which is reviewed regularly to track my progress.
+I have a chartership mentor with whom I have regular catch ups regarding progress and what I should do to improve.
+I also have a line manager, and we have goals and objectives of the type of work I should be getting involved with to ensure that my projects align with my objectives for chartership.
+Getting chartered is taken very seriously at Mott MacDonald, therefore these objectives are an official target for me for the following year, and are recorded in a form which is reviewed regularly to track my progress.

 What advice would you give to current students applying to Mott MacDonald?

 I would definitely recommend students undertake a period of work experience or an internship, either with us or similar organisations.
 Graduate candidates who can demonstrate that they have an understanding of our business’ needs, and the way in which we work, will always stand out.
 It provides future candidates with an ability to demonstrate insight into our work and it also provides an opportunity for employers to see how well you work.
 It can also aid students with their university work, seeing how academic study is then applied by us.

 I have been responsible for taking care of work experience and internship students, and it is rewarding to be able to work with them to develop themselves and work out their career objectives.
 Many of them are now working in my team with me every day in full-time positions doing a fantastic job.